kfish/libuiomux/README.md

 UIOMux allows simultaneous locking of access to multiple resources, with deterministic locking and unlocking order to avoid circular waiting.
-Processes or threads requring simultaneous access to more than one resource should lock and unlock them simultaneously via libuiomux.
+Processes or threads requiring simultaneous access to more than one resource should lock and unlock them simultaneously via libuiomux.

-UIOMux will save and restore of memory-mapped IO registers associated with a UIO device.
+UIOMux will save and restore memory-mapped IO registers associated with a UIO device.
 Registers are saved on uiomux_unlock() and restored on uiomux_lock(), if intervening users have used the device.